timosalm/tap-sales-workshop/workshop/workshop/content/exercises/vac-intro.md

 ##### VMware Application Catalog - Introduction

-As Peter (Platform Operator), I know my developers want to use middleware software, and they want to choose technology that is OpenSource (as they 💙 OpenSource).
+As Paige (Platform Operator), I know my developers want to use middleware software, and they want to choose technology that is OpenSource (as they 💙 OpenSource).
 They want to use software **trusted** by my organisation, **continously maintained** and **verifiably tested for use in production** environments.
 Luckily, I have access to VMware Application Catalog to generate middleware fitting with all my company requirements.